raducanb/objective-c-style-guide/README.md

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*

+Rule of thumb: if you feel the need to write a comment, you probably need to create another method or name the variables better.

 ## Naming

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

 Long, descriptive method and variable names are good.
+Shortcuts are not ecouraged.

 **Preferred:**